By TMoM Team Member Sandy Harper

-One of my favorite activities during the holiday months is making simple crafts with my kids.
+One of my favorite activities during October is making simple Halloween crafts with my kids.
 Kids love creating, especially when it is something they can do themselves with their own creative twist.
 A bonus for moms is being able to use items that we already have around the house.

 For these simple crafts there is no need to run out and buy half of Michaels.
 You most likely have all the supplies you need already in your home.
 I like collecting all the items needed before announcing to the kids what we are doing.
 Bring to the table: toilet paper rolls, paper lunch bags, googly eyes, construction paper, glue (liquid or stick), stickers, scissors, rubber bands, paint/crayons/markers and pages torn from a magazine or newspaper.
 It would be a good idea to place a large sheet of paper or newspaper down before starting to craft at the table.

 Start by painting or coloring a toilet paper roll.
 Have the kids cut out two triangles for teeth.
 Cut out the wings in any interesting way.
 We cut out one long piece for the wings but they could also be two pieces.
 You could use construction paper for the eyes but we think googly eyes are so much more fun!
 Now glue all the parts on to the paper roll.
 If you want to hang these adorable bats, use a hole punch to create a hole in the top backside of the roll.
 Then thread a pipe cleaner through the hole.
 Fold the pipe cleaner in half, twist pieces together and create a hook at the ends.